 Our activity is focused on three research fields:

 We work with the fishing industry and its competitiveness.

-Integrated assessment of living resources
+Integrated assessment and management of living resources

 Preserving the sustainability of the marine environment.

-We create models to enable simulation of different management scenarios and different catching rules, using direct and indirect assessment tools which take into account space-time, species multiplicity and different fleets.
 We provide advice to public administrations on the performance of campaigns for direct assessment of stock biomass through different methods (ichthyoplankton-based, acoustic, optical, etc.).
 We work hand-in-hand with companies in the sector performing joint research cruises.